bio-raum/gabi/docs/usage.md

 ### `--remove_host` [ default = false ]

 This option will perform filtering of short reads against a built-in reference (currently: horse) to remove any host contamination from the data.
 This option was found to be useful for Campylobacter, which is often grown in blood medium (in our case: horse).
-If you use another kind of medium and require decontamination, please open an isse and we will consider adding it.
+If you use another kind of medium and require decontamination, please open an issue and we will consider adding it.

 ### `--skip_failed` [ default = false ]